fabric/fabric/docs/usage/tasks.rst

 ~~~~~~~~~~~~~

 In a similar manner to :ref:`aliases <task-aliases>`, it's sometimes useful to
-designate a given task within a submodule as the "default" task, which may be
+designate a given task within a module as the "default" task, which may be
 called by referencing *just* the module name.
 This can save typing and/or
 allow for neater organization when there's a single "main" task and a number
 of related tasks or subroutines.